 Sale tables also offer the usual array of tchotchkes -- china, crystal, vases, baskets, frames, etc. -- as well as new and gently used clothing, belts, purses and scarves in our flea market tent.

-Special sale tables will feature beautiful pieces by master wood turner Avelino Samuel of St. John, glass beads created by Timisa Cree of St. Thomas and pottery by Jessica Rosenberg.
-Philip Sturm will also be offering direct sales of some smaller pieces of antique furniture and various "smalls."
+Special sale tables will feature beautiful pieces by master wood turner Avelino Samuel of St. John, glass beads created by Timisa Cree of St. Thomas and pottery by Jessica Rosenberg, along with framed 1920s fashion prints collected by Philip Sturm.

 Bruce Wilson of St. Croix is again the auctioneer.
 Admission is $10 and includes the auction catalogue.